richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 ## Dependency Lock File

 It prevents you from updating a provider plugin version.
+It is best practice to check in the lock file into your code repository.

 `terraform init upgrade` - this will upgrade the lock file if you decide to change the allowed provider versions.

+*Note: It only includes provider version tracking **not** Terraform cli nor modules.*

 ## Provider Badges